salu133445/lakh-pianoroll-dataset/README.md

 ## Shell script

-- `run.sh`: derive all datasets and id lists
+- `run.sh`: derive all subsets and versions of *LPD* and the matched and cleansed id lists

 *Please set the variables `LMD_ROOT` and `LPD_ROOT` and variables in `config.py` to proper values before running the script.*